-Adults with Autism - Improving Job Interview Skills and Boosting Confidence
+Improving Job Interview Skills and Confidence for Autistic Adults

 The new interactive program was designed specifically for adults with psychiatric disorders and was also evaluated for use by adults with autism spectrum disorder.
 This is the first intervention using human-based simulation that gives these adults repeated practice and feedback on their interviewing skills.
 The program is now available to the public.